StutiMistry147/Distributed-Chat-System/README.md

-# Distributed Chat System
+# 💬 Distributed Chat System 🗨️
 ## Overview
-A full-stack distributed real-time messaging platform built with FastAPI, React, and Redis.
+A full-stack distributed messaging platform built with FastAPI, React, and Redis, with WebSocket authentication safety formally verified using the SPIN Model Checker.

-The system supports multi-server architecture where messages are broadcast across server instances via Redis pub/sub, ensuring no message is lost under concurrent load.
-Extends core chat functionality with an AI sidecar for semantic message search and channel summarization, both running as decoupled async services that never block message delivery.
+The system supports multi-server message broadcast via Redis pub/sub and extends core chat with an AI sidecar for semantic search and channel summarization, running as a fully decoupled async service that never blocks message delivery.

-(_Note: Live demo requires local setup.
-The AI features (semantic search, channel summarization) depend on locally loaded ML models, and the database is seeded with local data.
-Clone the repo and follow the setup instructions to run it fully._)
+_> Live demo requires local setup, the AI features depend on locally loaded ML models
+> and a seeded local database.
+Clone and follow the setup instructions below._

 ## Features
 - Real-time messaging via WebSockets with presence tracking